Anxiety Disorders

 Development of Magnetic Resonance Imaging Techniques for Studying Mood and Anxiety Disorders

-Study Type: Observational
+Study Type: OBSERVATIONAL

 Start Date: December 6, 2006

-Eligibility: 18 Years to 65 Years, Accepts Healthy Volunteers
+Eligibility: 18 Years to 65 Years, t

 Location(s): National Institutes of Health Clinical Center, Bethesda, Maryland, United States

 This study is intended to help develop new MRI imaging techniques for studying mood and anxiety disorders.
 Researchers believe that depression and anxiety disorders may cause structural and functional changes in the brain.
 This study will optimize the way MRI scans are collected to look at brain structure and examine how the brain behaves while subjects perform particular tasks.
+Healthy volunteers and individuals with major depressive disorder may be eligible for this study.

-"<TAB>MRI scans: Subjects are asked to participate in an MRI study on one of several scanners to measure blood flow in the brain, concentrations of certain chemicals in the brain, or magnetic properties of the brain.
-MRI uses a strong magnet and radio waves to obtain pictures of the brain.
-The subject lies still on a narrow bed with a metal coil close to the head.
-For this study, subjects may be asked to wear a special coil on the neck to help measure blood flow.
-They may be asked to watch a screen presenting images or to do a task in which they respond to pictures or sounds and may be asked to return for additional scans.
+Participants undergo magnetic resonance imaging (MRI) and neuropsychological testing. : Individuals will be asked to participate in an MRI study on one of several scanners.
+The scanner used will measure blood flow in the brain, concentrations of certain chemicals in the brain, or magnetic properties of the brain.
+The scan may involve They watching a screen presenting images or doing a task in which they respond to pictures or sounds.
+Participants may be asked to return for additional scans.

-"<TAB>Neuropsychological testing: Subjects may undergo tests of cognitive performance.
+The study also involves neuropsychological tests, which assess cognitive performance.
 Often, people with mood disorders have subtle changes in performance on these tests that allow researchers to pinpoint where brain abnormalities occur.
 Before the tests can be used in patients, they must be validated by using healthy subjects.
 These tests are presented either orally, in written form, or on a computer.

 Physiological Brain Atlas Development

-Study Type: Observational
+Study Type: OBSERVATIONAL

 Start Date: August 31, 2006

-Eligibility: 6 Years to 90 Years, Does Not Accept Healthy Volunteers
+Eligibility: 6 Years to 90 Years, f

 Location(s): Vanderbilt Univeristy, Nashville, Tennessee, United States